Choline: Cardiovascular diseases and cancer

 Choline deficiency can cause fatty liver, which increases cancer and cardiovascular disease risk.
-Choline deficiency also decreases SAM production, which partakes in DNA methylation – this decrease may also contribute to carcinogenesis.
-Thus, deficiency and its association with such diseases has been studied.
+Choline deficiency also decreases SAM production, which is involved in DNA methylation – this decrease may also contribute to carcinogenesis.
+Thus, deficiency and its association with such diseases have been studied.
 However, observational studies of free populations have not convincingly shown an association between low choline intake and cardiovascular diseases or most cancers.
 Studies on prostate cancer have been contradictory.

 Cognition

-Studies observing the effect between higher choline intake and cognition have been conducted in human adults, with contradictory results.
+Studies observing the effect of higher choline intake and cognition have been conducted in human adults, with contradictory results.
 Similar studies on human infants and children have been contradictory and also limited.

 Perinatal development

-Both pregnancy and lactation increase demand for choline dramatically.
+Both pregnancy and lactation increase the demand for choline dramatically.
 This demand may be met by upregulation of PEMT via increasing estrogen levels to produce more choline de novo, but even with increased PEMT activity, the demand for choline is still so high that bodily stores are generally depleted.
 This is exemplified by the observation that Pemt −/− mice (mice lacking functional PEMT) will abort at 9–10 days unless fed supplemental choline.

 While maternal stores of choline are depleted during pregnancy and lactation, the placenta accumulates choline by pumping choline against the concentration gradient into the tissue, where it is then stored in various forms, mostly as acetylcholine.
 Choline concentrations in amniotic fluid can be ten times higher than in maternal blood.